-Merchant Studios – This student accommodation proffers studio rooms, dual occupancy is offered at studio rooms at no extra cost.
+Merchant Studios – This Glasgow uni accommodation proffers studio rooms, dual occupancy is offered at studio rooms at no extra cost.
 A Wi-Fi connection, a bed and 24/7 on-site staff as well as on-site laundry facilities.
 It has ANUK and National Code.
 It is a 5-minute walk to the University of Strathclyde and a 15-minute walk to Glasgow Caledonian University.
 The high Street train station is the nearest train at a distance of 4-minutes on foot.
 There are several bus stops located in a 10-minute walking distance.
 Several restaurants, bars and pubs are located within 20-minutes away on foot.
 Glasgow Royal Infirmary is a 9-minute walk away.

-Foundry Courtyard – Foundry Courtyard Glasgow is one of the great student rooms, Glasgow.
+Foundry Courtyard – Foundry Courtyard Glasgow is one of the great student housing Glasgow.
 It offers you a pleasant experience in the perfect location of Exeter.
 The Booking process is quite easy, and overall management is excellent.
 It believes in providing a better learning environment for students.
 Universities like the Strathclyde University, Caledonian University and the City of Glasgow College are quite close to the property.

 Claremont House – Claremont House is a secure facility with on-site staff during the day, an emergency out of hours service is also in place, CCTV is additionally installed in communal areas for students peace of mind.
 It is ANUK accredited.
 Double beds, Wi-Fi connection and laundry room are provided to ease everyday life hassle.
 It has studio, terraced studio and en-suite rooms.
 It is situated at a 13-minute walk from the University of Glasgow, Glasgow Caledonian University and the University of Strathclyde is a 10-minute ride away.
 There are several train station in a 15-minute walking distance.
 A few bus stops are present within a 15-minute walking distance.
 A plethora of restaurant, bars and pubs are located within a 20-minute walking distance.
 Glasgow Royal Infirmary is an 8-minute drive away.